-Regardless of whether your brick oven pizza is in a corner or on a wall, it can be enclosed with a metal stud and concrete board partition wall, and finished with your choice of material.
+Regardless of whether your indoor brick oven build is in a corner or on a wall, it can be enclosed with a metal stud and concrete board partition wall and finished with your choice of material.

 Using traditional partition wall building techniques, build walls using a single metal stud lying flat as a bottom plate resting on the oven hearth slab, and two metal studs lying flat as the top plates attached to our ceiling.
 Take care to locate the wood studs in your ceiling to attach the top plates.
 Attach the bottom plate to the concrete hearth slab using concrete screws.
 Set metal studs every 16″ in the body of the wall to support the concrete board.

 Interlock the top two metal studs top plates at each corner to give the structure more strength.
 Set two vertical studs at each corner for a larger face to attach the concrete board, and to give the structure more strength.